Posted in: Comics, Vintage Paper | Tagged: ,

 Avon Fantasy Reader #15 (Avon, 1952)

-Welcome to Spicy History Stories #4, the third installment of a weekly column about pulp magazine history that we're launching to coincide with the debut of Heritage Auction's weekly pulp magazine auctions.
+Welcome to Spicy History Stories #4, the fourth installment of a weekly column about pulp magazine history that we're launching to coincide with the debut of Heritage Auction's weekly pulp magazine auctions.
 Unlike other auction-centric posts we've done here, this column is not necessarily designed to be closely tied to any particular items up for auction.
 Mostly, it's this: if you enjoy the nerdy details of comic book history, you're going to love the astounding (and yes, sometimes weird) history of the people and companies that made the pulps.

 With Street, Without Smith